-In short, to leverage behavioral segmentation — and, in turn, adopt a behavioral marketing mindset — for your company is to acknowledge you need more than just basic demographic and contextual data to unequivocally understand your customers’ intent and how to market to each one individually.
+In short, to leverage behavioral segmentation — and, in turn, adopt a behavioral marketing mindset — is to acknowledge you need more than just basic demographic and contextual data to unequivocally understand your customers’ intent and how to market to each one.

 Let’s dive into why behavioral segmentation is such a trusted technique among digital marketing pros such as yourself — and how you can make the most of it for your strategy.